Air Force Common Admission Test: Physical fitness for Air Force Selection Board

-Non-Verbal and Verbal reasoning of a candidate is done through the test of OIR which also helps in evaluating the intelligence and competence ability of the applicant.
+Non-Verbal and Verbal reasoning of a candidate is done through the test of OIR, which also helps in evaluating the intelligence and competence of the applicant.

 – Applicant is required to solve the mock test containing 40-50 questions in 10–20 minutes.

-– The question paper will involve embedded figure, questions on completion of series, having odd figures to set, and other topics on reasoning.
+– The question paper will involve embedded figures, questions on completion of series, having odd figures to set, and other topics on reasoning.

 – Suggested to attempt maximum questions in the absence of negative marking.

 – Suggested to avoid extra time in case of doubtful and confusing questions.